bgd-labs/aave-proposals-v3/src/20241213_AaveV3Ethereum_TokenLogicFinancialServiceProvider/TokenLogicFinancialServiceProvider.md

 - 0.75M aEthUSDC swapped to GHO; and,
 - GHO from swap sent to Treasury.

-Create the following stream allowing TokenLogic to withdraw GHO from the Prime instance.
+Create the following stream allowing TokenLogic to withdraw aEthLidoGHO from the Prime instance.

 TokenLogic
-Stream: 1M GHO over 365 days
+Stream: 1M aEthLidoGHO over 365 days
 Address: `0x3e4A9f478C0c13A15137Fc81e9d8269F127b4B40`

 The stream shall commence the next block from when the previous stream finishes.